Maxxis Assegai Review

 Our Analysis and Test Results

 Maxxis released their new DH tire, the Assegai, in the spring of 2018.
 As we were selecting tires to add to our mountain bike tire test, we thought it might be interesting to add a couple of gravity-oriented options to compare to our otherwise trail-oriented selection of tires.
 The Assegai appealed to us because it is brand new on the market, but also because it looks a lot like the award-winning Minion DHF, one of our top-performing tires.
 Obviously, being a DH tire, the Assegai is on the heavy side and has noticeably more rolling resistance than many of its competitors, but that is to be expected.
-Testers were amazed by this tire's cornering grip and outrageous traction and didn't seem to mind pedaling this heavyweight contender around as a result.
-We think gravity riders who put a premium on traction and performance and don't mind the weight will be hard-pressed to find a better tire than the Assegai, our Top Pick for Gravity Riders.
+Since then, we've ridden the lighter version of this tire on our personal and test bikes, and love that it is a lower weight that makes it more suitable for everyday riding.

 After riding the Assegai, our testers realized that they'd never quite experienced a tire that has that much traction when cornering.
-Sure, we'd all ridden the Minion DHF and the Specialized Butcher Grid and thought they cornered well, which they do, but riding the Assegai we all learned how it really felt to rail a turn.
+Sure, we'd all ridden the Minion DHF and the Specialized Butcher and thought they cornered well, which they do, but riding the Assegai we all learned how it really felt to rail a turn.

 Testers also found themselves committing to and pushing harder into turns than they usually would, as this tire inspired the confidence to do so with its tenacious grip.
 Like any tire, it does have a limit in its cornering grip; it just happens to be much higher with the Assegai.
-The thick and supportive sidewalls of the Assegai also allow you to run lower tire pressures without the fear of the sidewall rolling or folding, even down to around 18psi.
-The beauty of the stout DH casing is that even at a pressure that low, there's little fear of pinch flatting.
+The supportive sidewalls of the Assegai also allow you to run lower tire pressures without the fear of the sidewall rolling or folding, even down to around 20psi.